 Combine 2 TB coconut sugar and 1 t cinnamon together in a small bowl.
 Sprinkle onto rolled out dough, evening out and pressing it down into the down slightly with your hands.

-Bake at 325 for 15-18 minutes.
-When done, while still warm, cut into desired shapes (triangles like chips or just squares like crackers).
-Let cool before eating, as they will get crisper as they cool.
+Bake at 325 for 10 minutes.
+Remove from oven and cut desired shapes (we like triangles like tortilla chips for this one).
+Return to oven and bake for another 5 minutes.
+Let cool on pan before eating, as they will get crisper as they cool.

-Keep chips or crackers in a sealed container at room temperature for up to 1 week.
+Keep chips in a sealed container at room temperature for up to 1 week.
+Serve with fruit salsa to scoop up that deliciousness!

 *We use whatever we have on hand as far as the remaining cup of fruit.
-Berries, kiwi, mango...have fun with the possibilities and use up leftovers from your produce drawer!
+Berries, kiwi, mango...enjoy the possibilities and use up leftovers from your produce drawer!
+You should have 4 cups total of fruit.
+For patriotic holidays we love diced strawberries, blueberries, and apple (pictured), for Christmas it was strawberries, raspberries, kiwi and apple (red/green/white).
+Have fun with it!

 SUBSITUTIONS: I have not tried the chip/cracker recipe with any other ingredients than what is written.
 So, though a different oil or sweetener might work, I haven't tried it and can't confirm it will work.
 Let me know if you find a substitute that works!